benzps01/Udacity_projects/CastingAgency/README.md

 pip install -r requirements.txt
 ```

+MODELS USED HERE are <br/>
+ - Movies
+ - Actors

+These models are in a one to many relationship since an actor_id is required to create a new movie<br/>

+Attributes in the movies table are:<br/>
+ - id
+ - title
+ - release_date
+ - genre
+ - actor_id

+Attributes in the actors table are:<br/>
+ - id
+ - name
+ - age
+ - gender

 IMPORTANT DEPENDENCY:
   - python-dotenv (`pip install python-dotenv`) This package is used to read the `.env` file which stores the secret database values i.e. DB_USER, DB_HOST, DB_PASSWORD, DB_NAME
+  - .env file consists of all the necessary environment variable to access the app

 By default, the backend server will run on `127.0.0.1:5000`.
-This has been added as proxy on package.json file

 To run the flask server run the following commands:
 ```
-export FLASK_APP=flaskr
-export FLASK_ENV=development
-flask run --debug
+python app.py
 ```
-The development environment ensures the server restarts when any changes is detected and --debug is used to run server with debugging mode on.

-### Add the node modules folder and venv folder or all the cache files and settings files to .gitignore file
+### Add the venv folder or all the cache files and settings files to .gitignore file

 ### Testing
 Testing is important for a test-driven development.
-All the tests to verify the endpoints are stored in the test_flaskr.py file in the backend folder.<br>
+All the tests to verify the endpoints are stored in the test_app.py file in the backend folder.<br>

 Navigate to the backend folder.<br>
-Create a database using `trivia_test` database using pgAdmin4<br>
+Create a database using `test_capstone` database using pgAdmin4<br>
-Populate it with `psql trivia_test < trivia.psql`<br>
+Populate it with `psql test_capstone < capstone_backup.psql`<br>
-Run the test file using `python test_flaskr.py`
+Run the test file using `python test_app.py`

 ## API Reference

 ### Getting Started
-The Trivia App is built keeping in mind REST protocol.
-This API contains endpoints to add new question, categories, delete question, sort questions by categories, search questions and play quiz.
-This API accepts form-encoded requests and returns with JSON-encoded reponses using standard HTTP response codes and authentication.
+The Casting Agency App is built keeping in mind REST protocol.<br/>
+This application contains endpoints to add new actors, movies, delete an actor or movie, update and get actor or movies<br/>
+This API accepts json-encoded requests and returns with JSON-encoded reponses using standard HTTP response codes and authentication.

-Base URL:
+## Base URL:
   - base url: `http://127.0.0.1:5000/`
+  - base url for render `https://render-capstone-backend.onrender.com`
-At the moment, since this app is not hosted, it can only be run locally.
-Also this url is set as proxy in the frontend configuration.
+At the moment this app is hosted on render, it can also be run locally.

-Authentication:
+## Authentication:
-  - This version of app doesn't require API keys or authentication.
+There are 3 users to check the authentication
+  - Casting Assistant
+  - Casting Director
+  - Executive Producer.<br/>

+The user access_tokens are provided in .env file.

 ### Error Handling
 Error are handled using the `@app.errorhandler` decorator which returns json as follows: